Hindu denominations: Philosophical schools

-However, medieval philosophers like Vidyāraṇya classified Indian philosophy into sixteen schools, where schools belonging to Shaiva, Pāṇini and Raseśvara thought are included with others, and the three Vedantic schools Advaita, Vishishtadvaita and Dvaita (which had emerged as distinct schools by then) are classified separately.
+However, medieval philosophers like Vidyāraṇya classified Indian philosophy into sixteen schools, where schools belonging to Shaiva, Pāṇini, and Raseśvara thought are included with others.
+The three Vedantic schools—Advaita, Vishishtadvaita and Dvaita (which had emerged as distinct schools by then)—are classified separately.

 In Hindu history, the distinction of the six orthodox schools was current in the Gupta period "golden age" of Hinduism.
 With the disappearance of Vaisheshika and Mimamsa, it was obsolete by the later Middle Ages and modern times, when the various sub-schools of Vedanta began to rise to prominence as the main divisions of religious philosophy, as follows: